The Simple Genius of the Grand Seiko Spring Drive Movement

 The resulting look, which was described by watch fans afterwards as “Snowflake”, was first used in the Spring Drive model SBGA011, released in October 2005.
 With its famous granular snow-like dial texture, it captured not only the passing of time and the seasonal changes, but the view that inspires the people that keep creating these masterpieces.

-Experience the Grand Seiko Snowflake for yourself today at Partridge Jewellers in Newmarket or Wellington.
+Experience the handmade mastery of Grand Seiko for yourself at our Grand Seiko Boutique in Sydney.

 To read more about Grand Seiko, find out here how they are celebrating 60 years of the brand.